voxpupuli/puppet-ca_cert/README.md

                        module to manage other installed CA certificates. (defaults to true)
   * `ca_certs`: A hash of certificates you would like added.
 These may also be defined by declaring `ca_cert::ca` once for each certificate.
+  * `force_enable`:  For RHEL 6 and earlier.
+When set to true, creates backups of the legacy config, removes it, and creates symlinks to the new config.

 ### ca_cert::ca